mit-rss/visual_servoing_tesse/README.md

 Lastly, download the most up to date executable for this lab [here](https://drive.google.com/drive/u/1/folders/18dQDeseaLYEjFnNGEQhOgWi1wMHtVmdu)

 ### Analysis:
 We are also looking for a bit more in terms of experimental analysis in the lab than we have in the past.
-We are, in particular, looking for analysis of your vision algorithms and the controller.
+We are, in particular, looking for analysis of your vision algorithm and the controller.

 Vision Analysis:
 We wrote some code to test the Intersection over Union (IOU) scores of your vision algorithms on the datasets provided.
-IOU is a measure of how accurate bounding boxes are, and is  a choice metric for analysis of object detection algorithms.
+IOU is a measure of how accurate bounding boxes are, and is a choice metric for analysis of object detection algorithms (including for neural networks!).
 Go into **computer_vision/**  and run:

-- python cv_test.py citgo (TODO DELETE?)
-- python cv_test.py cone
-- python cv_test.py map (TODO DELETE)
+`python cv_test.py cone`

-(TODO MODIFY)To test all three of your algorithms against our citgo, cone, and stata basement datasets respectively.
-Results will be outputted to .csv files in **scores/**.
-Some algorithms on some datasets won’t get any/good results.
-This is expected, and we would like to know why each works for what it does in your presentation.
+To test your algorithm against the cone dataset.
+Results will be outputted to a .csv file in **scores/**.
+Some images will not yield good results.
+This is expected, and we would like to know why the algorithm works/doesn't work for certain images in your writeup.

 Controller analysis: (TODO MODIFY)
 When you wrote the parking controller (module 4), you published error messages.
 Now it’s time to use **rqt_plot** to generate some plots.
 Try running the following experiments: